JulietIdume-TheAnalyst/Excel-Analysis/README.md

 <details>
 <summary><h2>📊Conclusion</h2></summary>
 This project shows how HR analytics can uncover systemic issues and support informed leadership decisions.
-With focused recommen
+The dashboard provides visual summary of the HR data while pointing areas that need improvements.